This week, for the second time on Chat With Traders, my guest is Morad or better known as; Futures Trader 71.

 What are a few things that traders should take into consideration before deciding on a broker?

-FT71: Okay, so even though I’m affiliated with a brokerage, the brokerage is a way for me to fulfill a vision and eventually I want to get back to prop using the brokerage – being able to vet people out through the brokerage.
+FT71: Okay, so even though I’m affiliated with a brokerage, the brokerage is a way for me to fulfil a vision and eventually I want to get back to prop using the brokerage – being able to vet people out through the brokerage.
 That’s my goal.
-So my comments are not going to be from the perspective of “Hey, come to Stage 5 Trading.
+So my comments are not going to be from the perspective of “Hey, come to our brokerage.
 We are the best of the best”, that’s not the goal.

 Keeping costs down, especially at the beginning, is quite important so we want you to connect with a piece of software that gives you the data that you need without having to pay additionally for data or to give you the software and charts that you need without having to pay additionally for charts.
 Sometimes you have to pay for additional charts because of the features that you’re looking for.
 So having a broker with a vast number of outlets for solutions is important.
 The big thing about brokerage, and I wish they would change this at the exchange level, is the fact that people are out there advertising $300 per contract margins – that is just 8% or 7% of the required exchange margin in futures.